-One of my favourite childhood memories of Christmas, is going out into the pine plantations near our home and finding a small enough, wispy pine tree to take back with us.
+One of my favourite childhood memories of Christmas, is going into the pine plantations near our home and finding a small enough, wispy pine tree to take back with us.
 Yes, a real Christmas tree!

 So after deciding that I want to be more intentional about what Christmas memories my kids will have, last year we went and got our own real Christmas tree.
 I wanted my kids to know that Christmas has a fragrance, of fresh pine leaves and cinnamon cookies, and how to enjoy trees that aren’t perfect!